wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/ui.md

 <details>
 <summary>The rest of ItsMeJesusHChrist's mods.</summary>
-<p>Placed here to keep these mods from bloating the page.
+<p>Placed here for organizational purposes.
 If you want more high-quality UI mods, continue on.

 ### [Pop-Up Message Icons](https://www.nexusmods.com/newvegas/mods/76516)